danthelos/excel-importer/memory-bank/projectbrief.md

 ### Phase 4: Workflow Orchestration and Schema API
 - Integrate the mechanism into an Airflow DAG for scheduled execution.
 - Validate descriptive data using a REST API for schema validation (instead of a local file).
+- **Implement email notifications:** If there are problems with importing an Excel file, send an email notification to the file's author (as specified in the requirements).
+This is not yet implemented and is required for project completion.

 ## Goals
 - Start with a simple, testable local workflow and incrementally add complexity.